Jeanette Bronsord: Board Chair

-Gail has varied experience in Sales & Marketing in addition to her current position as a Paralegal.
-She is an active member of the Yalesville United Methodist Church.
-The link between Master’s Manna and her church provided Gail with her initial introduction to both the needs and accomplishments at Master’s Manna.
-She witnessed its “growth” from a church basement on Parker Farms Road in Wallingford to its present location on North Plains Industrial Road.
+Gail is an active member of the Yalesville United Methodist Church.
+The partnership between Master’s Manna and YUMC provided Gail with her initial introduction to both the needs and accomplishments at Master’s Manna.
+She witnessed its “growth” from a church basement on Parker Farms Road in Wallingford to its present location.
 In most cases, growth of an entity is a good thing.
-However, in the case of Master’s Manna, this growth trend is an indicator that the basic needs of a great number of our neighbors is on the rise.
-This is a trend Gail found disturbing.
+However, in the case of Master’s Manna, this growth trend is an indicator that many of our neighbors are unable to attain basic human needs.
+Gail found this rising trend to be disturbing.

-We are told “to love our neighbor – as ourselves”.
-This great commandment is why Gail was motivated to join the Board of Directors of Master’s Manna.
-The mission of Master’s Manna is in complete harmony with her belief that every person has an inherent ability – and responsibility – to make a difference.
-We are all children of God – and we abide together in community to help and encourage one another.
+We are told “to love our neighbor – as ourselves.”
+The great commandment provided the motivation for Gail to join the Board of Directors.
+The Mission Statement of Master’s Manna is in harmony with Gail’s belief that every person has not only an inherent ability – but also the responsibility – to make a difference.
+We abide in community specially purposed to help and encourage one another.
 At Master’s Manna, Board members, Staff, Volunteers and the community of donors endeavor to improve the quality of life for those in need by “Building a Stronger Community ~ Together.”

 Ian Brooks: Board Secretary

 Ian was raised in the United Kingdom and came to the USA in 1978 after serving as a residential Social Worker in Edinburgh.
-With his wife, Beth, he is very active in the local community as their 3 children are launched.
-Ian presently serves on the Board and Development Committee of Community Mediation in Hamden.
-Ian is also a member of Rotary International, North Haven and New Haven helping residents access the basic needs of daily life.
+With his wife, Beth, they are both very active in Wallingford, North Haven and New Haven helping residents access the basic needs of daily life.

 Upon his first visit to Master’s Manna, Ian was cautioned that “when you enter the third time you are addicted”.
 That first visit occurred in 2013.
-Ian possesses a natural ability to speak with people, make them feel comfortable and deduce where they may best volunteer.
-He also likes to see accomplishments.
+Ian possesses a natural ability to speak with people, make them feel comfortable and deduce where they may volunteer.
+Ian like to see accomplishments.